Profile image

 • R(Akinsanya) v SSHD [2022] EWCA Civ 37: Court of Appeal test case on the rules for Zambrano carers under the EU Settlement Scheme.

-• R(DK) v HMRC [2022] EWCA Civ 120: judicial review challenge to the rules on backdating tax credits for newly recognised refugees.
+• R(DK) v HMRC [2022] EWCA Civ 120: Judicial review challenge to the rules on backdating tax credits for newly recognised refugees.

 Immigration

 Michael’s immigration practice covers all areas of asylum and immigration law, including tribunal and judicial review proceedings.
-He is particularly valued for his expertise in human rights and EEA and derivative rights, including under the EU Settlement Scheme.
-Michael was junior counsel in R(Akinsanya) v SSHD [2022] EWCA Civ 37, a Court of Appeal test case on the rules for Zambrano carers under the EU Settlement Scheme.
+He is particularly valued for his expertise in asylum support and appeals under the EU Settlement Scheme.
+He also regularly represents claimants in claims for damages for unlawful detention and other related breaches of human rights.

 Personal Injury and Clinical Negligence